Table of Contents (click to expand)

 The way a person reacts to a sound depends on the brain’s premotor cortical region.
 This region is responsible for how the muscles in the face react to the corresponding sound.
 In a 2006 fMRI study led by neuroscientist Sophie Scott at University College London (UCL), researchers played a mix of sounds to volunteers and measured how their brains responded.

 Responses were stronger for positive sounds, such as laughter or shouts of triumph, and weaker for negative ones like screaming or retching.
-On average, the neural response in the premotor cortex was about twice as large for the pleasant sounds as for the unpleasant ones, suggesting that humans are far more susceptible to the sound of laughter than to negative sounds.
+The premotor response tracked the pleasantness of the sound, running clearly higher for the positive vocalizations than for the negative ones, suggesting that humans are far more susceptible to the sound of laughter than to negative sounds.
 This explains the involuntary smile that creeps in when we see other people laughing.

 Part of this mirroring effect has been linked to the brain’s mirror neuron system.
 These neurons fire both when we perform an action ourselves and when we watch someone else do it, so seeing a friend crack up activates roughly the same circuits that fire when we laugh.
 The result: their laughter pulls our own to the surface almost before we know what was funny.